Yaxha: Etymology

 The name Yaxha derives from the Mayan yaxa, which means "blue-green water".
 Yaxha is notable for the survival of its toponym from the Classic period, when it was a thriving city.
 David Stuart first proposed that the emblem glyph of the site should be read Yax-ha and that the name of the city (and the lake) is of ancient origin.

 Location

 Located in the modern-day department of Petén, northern Guatemala, it is approximately 30 km southeast of Tikal; Yaxha is situated on the north shore of Lake Yaxha; the ruins extend roughly 3 km along a hilltop parallel to the lake shore.
 The ruins fall within the borders of the Yaxha-Nakum-Naranjo National Park, which encompasses an area of 37160 ha and incorporates the remains of four ancient Maya cities: Yaxha, Topoxte, Nakum and Naranjo, as well as 10 intermediate sites and more than 280 smaller settlements.

+Paleolimnology and Wetland Hydrogeology

+The spatial development of Yaxha was fundamentally dictated by the limnological dynamics of the closed-basin Lake Yaxha and Lake Sacnab system.
+Geochemically isolated from major river discharge, these endorheic lakes preserved long-term paleoclimate records within their laminated sediment cores, detailing cycles of prehistoric soil erosion and land clearance associated with Classic Maya agriculture.